 The internet slang words you learned above will make you sound like a native speaker, but that vocabulary is not enough to engage in deep conversations with a local.
 You’ll have to spend time developing your language skills.

 So, if you really wanna learn Tagalog, Ling App can help you with that journey.

-Ling App is a language learning platform that gives you a fun and meaningful language learning experience.
-The lessons are backed with linguistic research, and the activities and features are well-developed.
+Ling App is a language-learning platform that gives you a fun and meaningful language-learning experience.
+The lessons are backed by linguistic research, and the activities and features are well-developed.
 You can learn through interactive lessons, dialogues, grammar instructions, and more.
-You'll also read blog posts to explore the Filipino culture that you can use in conversations.
+You’ll also read blog posts to explore the Filipino culture that you can use in conversations.